trinodb/trino.io/_posts/2020-05-25-pinot-connector.md

 # Future Work

-As Presto and Pinot continue to evolve the Pinot connector will levarage new features such as aggregation pushdown and more.
+As Presto and Pinot continue to evolve the Pinot connector will leverage new features such as aggregation pushdown and more.